 5. Pack a moving supply box.
 Your moving supply box should contain items you may need while you are unpacking and getting settled in your new home, such as:

 All-purpose cleaner and glass cleaner

 Dish Soap and Hand Soap

 8. Say Yes to Helpers.
-Sometimes it's hard to accept extra help from family or friends if you aren't sure what they can help with, and here are some tasks you can delegate:
+Sometimes it's hard to accept extra help from family or friends if you aren't sure what they can help with; here are some tasks you can delegate:

-Unpack and put away your kitchen items (you can rearrange later!)
+Unpack and put away your kitchen items (you can rearrange them later!)

-Babysit or keep your children occupied Make up your beds, place towels in the bathrooms
+Babysit or keep your children occupied.
+Make up your beds, and place towels in the bathrooms.

 Wipe down cabinets and counters